This Kale and Walnut Pesto is a great seasonal recipe for Spring and Fall. Mix it with pasta for an easy weeknight dinner!

 One of the issues I have with many of the kale pesto recipes out there is that they still call for fresh herbs like basil or parsley, which is all well and good if you live in Southern California, but here in the Midwest, when kale is at its peak, fresh basil is not.

 I know, I know, I can buy it for $5 an ounce at the grocery store, and that’s good in a pinch if you need a little for a recipe, but I longed for a kale pesto that was, um, just kale.
 I wanted a pesto that was in-season in the Spring and Fall, and this Kale and Walnut Pesto is it!

-You can use this pesto for just about whatever you want to drizzle a flavorful sauce on, but the classic (and, let’s be honest, best) way to serve it is on some hot, piping pasta.
+You can use this kale and walnut pesto for just about whatever you want to drizzle a flavorful sauce on, but the classic (and, let’s be honest, best) way to serve it is on some hot, piping pasta.
 Pesto pasta is one of my absolute favorite easy weeknight dinners.
 Boil some pasta.
 Drain, but reserve a bit of the cooking water.
 Toss pasta with pesto and cooking water.
 Serve.
 You can top it with meat, if you like, or a runny egg or nothing at all.
 And it’s always delicious.
 Enjoy!

 - ⅓ cup walnuts